Binaris00/ESS-01/README.md

 You can copy and use this code for whatever you want.

-## Roadmap
+## Features

-- ❌ Ticket system: Users can create private channels with the staff

-- ✅ Commands with multiple API requests: Example facts about animal, random images, and other things
+- Commands with multiple API requests: Example facts about animal, random images, and other things

-- ✅ Economy system: money and play games
+- Economy system: money and play games

-- ✅ Moderation commands: ban, kick, and others
+- Moderation commands: ban, kick, and others

+- Reminder system

+- See the delete commands and edit commands with log

+- Simple examples

+## Future Plans

+- Ticket system: Users can create private channels with the staff

-- ❌ Music System: spotify and youtube
+- Music System: spotify and youtube

-- ✅ Reminder system

-- ❌ Giveaway commands
+- Giveaway commands

-- ❌ Any simple game like tictactoe or rock, paper and scissor
+- Any simple game like tictactoe or rock, paper and scissor

-- ✅ See the delete commands and edit commands with log